 Fourth Grade.
 Reading: See preceding grades.
 Expression emphasized.
 Phonics: See preceding grades.
-Writing, Spelling, Literature: Stories told to and read by children.
+Writing.
+Spelling.
+Literature: Stories told to and read by children.
 See second grade.
 History: Stories and supplementary reading in connection with holidays, continued throughout grades.
 Local city history and early California missions, last month.
 Language: Oral composition in the form of conversation and class discussion, reproduction, and individual reports on topics of interest.
 Brief written compositions-letters, imaginative stories, accounts of things seen and done.
-Dramatization, Practical exercises, chiefly oral and not technical, in the case and number forms of nouns and pronouns; the agreement of verbs; the past tense and past participles of a few irregular verbs.
+Dramatization.
+Practical exercises, chiefly oral and not technical, in the case and number forms of nouns and pronouns; the agreement of verbs; the past tense and past participles of a few irregular verbs.
 Synonyms, homonyms, and use of dictionary.
 Arithmetic: Multiplication and division.
 Nature Study: I. Biological (a) The economic plants grown in garden, steps in production of crops, industrial studies. (b) Animals.
 Sea beach life.
 Activities of some lower animals. (c) Museum studied-products and by-products of economic plants.
-2. Agricultural-(a) Coöperative work with economic plants for B4's. (b) Flower studies and seed distribution for spring A4's. (c) Individual garden plots for fall A4's.
+2. Agricultural-(a) Coöperative work with economic plants. (b) Flower studies and seed distribution.
 Geography: The work is based on the industrial and social life of man.
 Through a study of the activities by means of which the home is related to the world, a knowledge of the physical, climatic, and human conditions is developed.
 The work centers about the four main topics of food, clothing, shelter, and transportation.
 Art: Shape and proportion, rhythm, symmetry.
 Designs, using geometric, symbolic, and nature motives.
 Dark-and-light, three tones.
 Tones of one color.
 Adapting designs to material.
 Flower arrangement.
 Drawing and painting from nature and objects.
 Modeling.
 Illustration.
 Picture study.
 Water color, charcoal, clay, scissors, brush and ink, crayola, pencil.
 Manual Training: Cardboard construction.
 Dyeing of textiles and more specific study of textiles than in preceding grades.
 A little basketry and pottery.
 Class projects.
 Music: Songs read and sung by rote.
 Voice exercises.
 Ear training in time and tune, presenting new difficulties.
 Sight reading, emphasizing attack, tempo, phrasing, and tone quality.
 Physical Training: In room, free standing exercises, with emphasis on balance and carriage.
 In gymnasium, marching, running, skipping, fancy steps.
 Competitive games.

 Fifth Grade.
 Reading and Literature: Emphasis on appreciation, expression, responsiveness.
 Memorization of poems.
 Dramatization.
 Articulation, phonic and dictionary drills.
-Spelling, Writing.
-History: Practical civics.
+Spelling.
+Writing.
+History: Current events.
+Practical civics.
 Stories of Greeks and Romans.
-Current events.
 Language: Oral and written composition along the same lines as in fourth grade.
 Exercises in nouns, pronouns, and verbs continued.
 Correct use of adjectives and adverbs.
 Arithmetic: Fractions and decimals.
 Nature Study: Garden work in individual plots.
-Flower studies \ and seed distribution for fall A5's.
-Geography: North America and Special attention to cause and consequence.
-Much supple-Europe. mental work.
+Flower studies and seed distribution.
+Geography: North America and Europe.
+Special attention to cause and consequence.
+Much supplemental work.
 Art: Proportion, rhythm, radiation, variation.
 Pattern and landscape composition.
 Scales of dark-and-light and color, three tones.
 Adapting designs to material.
-Stenciling or wood-block print-Flower arrangement.
-Drawing and painting from nature and ing. objects.
+Flower arrangement.
+Drawing and painting from nature and objects.
 Modeling.
 Picture study.
 Water color, charcoal, clay, scissors, brush and ink, pencil, crayola.
-Manual Training and Domestic Art: For boys-Emphasis on constructive work with clay and cement; bookbinding; class projects.
+Manual Training and Domestic Art: For boys-Emphasis on constructive work-with clay and cement; bookbinding; class projects.
 For girls-Work with boys, first half; sewing, second half.
 Music: Continue work of fourth grade.
 Formal two-part singing.
 Physical Training: In room or yard, gymnastics combining arm and leg movements.
-In gymnasium, marching, fancy steps, simple apparatus work.
+In gymnasium, marching, fancy steps.
 Competitive games, such as relay race.
 Olympic games on playground.